VisionEval/OSwhitepaper/README.md

 + Click on the Issues tab at the top of the page
 + Title the comment with a brief description
 + Add comment
-+ Optionlly assign a specific person to address this issue
++ Optionally assign a specific person to address this issue

 3. Add a comment in the `whitepaper.md` file by enclosing the comment in the following characters: